-The authors thank three referees for very detailed and insightful reports that were instrumental to significant improvements in the paper (the usual disclaimer applies).
+Date: The present version is as of February 2, 2024.
+The authors thank the editor Stéphane Bonhomme, the associate editor and three referees for very detailed and insightful reports, that were instrumental to significant improvements in the paper (the usual disclaimer applies).
 The authors also acknowledge the helpful comments from Marc Henry, Hiro Kaido, Francesca Molinari, and Aureo de Paula, and seminar audiences at Boston University, and UCL.
-Mourifié thanks the support from Connaught and SSHRC Insight Grant 435-2018-1273.
+Mourifié thanks the support from Connaught and SSHRC Insight Grants # 435-2018-1273.
 All errors are ours.